-The following table sets forth, as of September 30, 2007, information regarding the beneficial ownership of our common stock by:
+The following table sets forth, as of August 31, 2007, information regarding the beneficial ownership of our common stock by:

-- each person known by us to beneficially own more than 5% of the outstanding shares of our common stock; - · each selling stockholder; - each of our current directors; - · each of our named executive officers; and - · our directors and named executive officers as a group.
+- each person known by us to beneficially own more than 5% of the outstanding shares of our common stock; - · each selling stockholder; - · each of our current directors; - · each of our named executive officers; and - our directors and named executive officers as a group.

 Beneficial ownership is determined in accordance with the SEC rules and includes voting or investment power with respect to the securities.
-Shares of common stock subject to options and warrants that are currently exercisable or exercisable within 60 days are deemed to be outstanding and beneficially owned by the person holding such options and warrants.
+Shares of common stock subject to options that are currently exercisable or exercisable within 60 days are deemed to be outstanding and beneficially owned by the person holding such options.
 Such shares, however, are not deemed to be outstanding for the purposes of computing the percentage ownership of any other person.

-Percentage of beneficial ownership is based on 92,646,295 shares of our common stock outstanding as of September 30, 2007, and to be outstanding after completion of the offering.
+Percentage of beneficial ownership is based on 12,830,120 shares of our common stock (assuming exercise of all outstanding warrants) outstanding as of August 31, 2007, and shares of our common stock (assuming exercise of all outstanding warrants) to be outstanding after completion of the offering.
 Unless otherwise indicated, the address for all beneficial owners is c/o Symetra Financial Corporation, 777 108th Ave.
 NE, Suite 1200, Bellevue, WA 98004.